jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 <img src="/assets/dl_intro/fc_4l3.png" style="border:none;">
 </div>

 When we create sample data for our training, we add some noise to our true value (the dates).
-When we build a more complex model, not only it model more complex real life problem, but it also increase its capability to model the noise signal.
+When we build a more complex model, it also increase its capability to model the noise signal.
 We hope that when we add more samples those noise can cancel each other.
 But this issue is much harder than we thought.
 But one thing for sure, when we apply a more complex model, it is much harder to train and far more easy to go wrong.
 This is why it is good to start with a simple model.
 This is pretty intutiive but a major source of mistake when we implement DL.
 ```python
 def sample(education, income, verbose=True):
     dates = true_y(education, income)